 Valentine’s Day is a holiday where love is celebrated.
 The holiday celebrates the relationship with your loved one (or maybe you are getting ready for a great relationship) with food, chocolate, and so on.

 Some selections from Box Menswear can also assist you find men’s underwear for Valentine’s Day to present your best self not only for Valentine’s Day but for the rest of the year.

 One model that I discovered through Instagram is Dominic (Dom) Calvani.
-Dom did a photo shoot with Photographer Jade Young (see photos below; photo feature at DNA Magazine), who has photographed several male models for Box Menswear.
+Dom did a photo shoot with Photographer Jade Young (see photos below; photo feature at DNA Magazine).
 Dom has a strong, masculine look and muscular physique.
 I was interested in finding out more about Dom as well as his background.

 Based on Dom’s Instagram page, Dom is an athlete, a model, an engineer, and a big daddy who is from Brazil.
 According to a 2018 blog post at All American Guys, Dom was 30 years old (birthdate April 15 (Aries)).
 At the time of this post in January 2020, Dom would be 31 or 32.
 Perhaps this is the reason for the “big daddy” reference on his Instagram bio.

 I was interested to find out some more information, so I searched on Dom’s name in Google to see what search results I would get.
 I found a 2018 interview with Wire Magazine through Men and Underwear blog.

 In an interview with Wire Magazine by Rafa Carvajal, Dom explained that he had an athletic background in mixed martial arts (MMA), specifically in Muay Thai and Brazilian Jiu-Jitsu.
 Dom had to leave MMA due to suffering serious injuries.

 Dom, when asked by Rafa Carvajal to describe himself in three words responded “eccentric, unconventional, and dominant.”